abchk1234/asbt/README.md

 This ensures demarcation between informational activites like searching or viewing information, and activites which change the system state, like installing or removing packages.

-asbt is designed with simplicity in mind; some complex cases are not handled and are left to the user's discretion.
-Rather, it aids and automates functions like searching for packages, downloading the source, building the packages, and installing / upgading them, while following rules like where to store these source and built packages, and displays information about the process in a transparent way, without trying to hinder the user with excess verbiage.

 The variables used are:

 ~~~